Fowler Avenue Connection

 Please consider residents of the area

-by patiencewithaP, almost 3 years ago
+by patiencewithaP, about 4 years ago

 While I understand the population of Bozeman and Gallatin County has grown exponentially, as a member of this neighborhood and frequent user of the Ponds trails, I disagree with turning Fowler into a 3- or 4-lane roadway.